WeCanCodeIT/wcci-columbus-2017-parttime-summer/exercises/cooking/README.md

 ## Adding Tests

 You will find the tests [here](./test/cooking).
 I'm using strange names for classes and tests here to express the order in which you should complete them.
+Also, the tests will seem a bit odd.
+Some of them are more simple than you'd expect; others may use unfamiliar code.
+Just work out how to make them pass!